dwellin98/Data-Science/README.md

 Below is  snippet of the processes involved when using Jupyter Notebook to clean and organise data.
 This is an important step as it creates data that is more understandable, quicker and easier to run analysis.

+- Identifying the inconsistencies within the data set such as NaaN, empty and data that is of an incorrect type.
+- Tyding indexes, collumns creating a more understandable data frame.
+-

 ```markdown
 Syntax highlighted code block